Lexus ES Hybrid Interior

 - "Just below the ES' center screen sits an analog clock - an apparent requirement in the luxury segment -- with real bamboo wood accents giving the cabin a dash of color." -- Left Lane News (2013)

 - "Six-footers will be quite content in the ES 300h's front seats.
-Rear-seat legroom is very impressive as well, and even taller adults will find it quite comfortable back there.” -- Edmunds
+Rear-seat legroom is very impressive as well, although taller occupants may find the seat to be positioned a little low." -- Edmunds

 - "The front seats have stiffer side bolsters, which became apparent alongside the prior ES.
 Where the prior car's front seats allowed too much sliding, these hold you in - without constraining on long-haul drives." -- Cars.com (2013)